 The percentage of Americans who feel they’re seeking more in-person interaction (rather than replacing more in-person interaction with digital services and experiences) has increased slightly over the past year—from 52% to 59% (figure 1).

-After years where so many facets of daily life remained digitized, the trend moves in the direction many might expect—back toward human reconnection.
+After years where so many facets of daily life remained digitised, the trend moves in the direction many might expect—back toward human reconnection.

 But what’s interesting is the weakness of this shift: Roughly four in 10 Americans still feel they’re replacing more in-person interaction with digital services and experiences.
 From that perspective, the pandemic’s acceleration of all things digital was perhaps just a small part of a much bigger and ongoing technology shift.